 Of all the pea protein powders on this list, I find this the most difficult to mix, which is why I would recommend blending it with smoothies.

 Is Pea Protein Powder Worth It?

-The main reason for taking a pea protein supplement in the first place is to help with weight loss, build muscle mass (when paired with consistent exercise), and speed up muscle recovery.
+The main reason for taking a pea protein supplement in the first place is to help with weight loss, build muscle mass (when paired with consistent exercise), and speed up muscle recovery .

 Whether the protein comes from an animal or plant-based food source doesn’t matter so much to your muscles.

 But the source can matter to your stomach.

-Bioavailability refers to your stomach's ability to fully absorb all the nutrition, and when it comes to pea protein, it really is one of the best for your digestion.
+Bioavailability refers to your stomach's ability to absorb all the nutrition fully, and when it comes to pea protein, it really is one of the best for your digestion.

 Also, the majority of dairy-based protein powders will extract and isolate the protein using enzymes and chemicals.
-Over time, this can have an impact on your gut flora, which can make general food digestion a bit of a problem.
+Over time, this can impact your gut flora, making general food digestion a bit of a problem.

 That’s why I always recommend an organic stack of different plant proteins.

 Does Pea Protein Powder Have Side Effects?

-No, pea protein powder doesn’t have any side effects, unless you have some rare allergy to peas.
+No, pea protein powder doesn’t have side effects unless you have some rare allergy to peas.
 It is far more likely that you have some gluten intolerance, and all the above products won’t cause a problem for celiacs.

 Now, I do have to mention that even organic plant-based protein can cause some stomach turmoil if you take very large volumes of it in one go.
 While high-performance athletes may require several scoops a day, it’s best to spread them out a bit.